mochoabuilds/Blunt-Coffee-index/README.md

 # WHAT IS IT?

-* The Corner Store Index uses the price of select goods to compare the values of ones dollar across the city.
-Its calculations  shows how social and environmental factors relate to neighborhood purchasing power.
+* The Corner Store Index uses the price of a basket of goods to compare the values of ones dollar across the city.
+Its calculations show how social and environmental factors relate to neighborhood purchasing power.
 It's a look at the city's extremes.

 # WHY AM I DOING THIS?

-* This is an ambitious field experiment that estimates what the probability is of overpaying for select goods in corner stores on Chicago's West and North sides.
-The timeliness and quality of the Corner Store Index could be a helpful supplement to official city figures.
+* The timeliness and quality of the Corner Store Index could be a helpful supplement to official city figures.

 # WEB APP

-* Generate a color gradient map with a searchable tile-based interface of data sorted by luminance, from least to most bright (to represent the value of a dollar across the city)
+* Develop a color gradient map with a searchable tile-based interface of price data sorted by luminance, from least to most bright (to represent the value of a dollar across the city)

 # DATA COLLECTION